AlttiRi/base85/README.md

 ---

 Note: the optimisation for `"ascii58"` by replacing `"\0\0\0\0"` by `"z"` instead of `"!!!!!"` and `"    "` (4 spaces) by `"y"` instead of `"+<VdL"` is not supported.

+---

+You can test the lib online in the browser's console: https://alttiri.github.io/base85/online